Ways to SEO Infographics Like a Genius

 1. Nail Down On-Page SEO

-On-Page SEO (also known as “On-Site SEO”) is the stuff you do on your website to optimize web page content for search engines and users.
+On-Page SEO (or “On-Site SEO”) is what you do on your website to optimize web page content for search engines and users.
 This includes optimizing for keywords and creating compelling content that satisfies search intent.

 Here’s how to do it: